-Barekuckle are known for producing amazing high output pickups.
+Barekuckle is known for producing amazing high output pickups.
 Used by the likes of Adrian Legg and Matt Bellamy.
-The Mississippi Queens are a clever humbucker sized P90, allowing players to avoid expensive modifications.
+The Mississippi Queens are a clever humbucker-sized P90, allowing players to avoid expensive modifications.

 The bridge is powered by an Alnico V magnet while the neck pickup is powered by an Alinco V magnet.
 These pickups are all about the mid-range frequencies and scream at higher volumes while still offering tons of headroom and clarity.